jeremybusk/me/README.md

 I like to model, architect, build, and operate systems that are stable, performant, manageable, secure, and useful.
 I prefer open source and open projects whenever possible because of the flexibility, transparency, scale, and security benefits they can provide.
 I do not avoid commercial software when it is the right tool, but I prefer systems that remain understandable, controllable, and cost-effective.

 My work is usually hands-on from research and architecture through implementation, automation, deployment, monitoring, and long-term operations.
 I have a strong bias toward getting things done, avoiding vaporware, using proven methods when they work, and building solutions that can scale beyond their initial use case.
+I like choosing best of bread & hate vendor lock-in so always have an alternative solution.

 I have a deep security background, so I tend to build with security in mind from the beginning.
 I also have broad experience across all layers of the OSI model, from packet-level troubleshooting and firewall design to application-layer reverse proxies, APIs, databases, monitoring platforms, and full-stack internal tools.